Twig Adventures

 I’m almost at the top!

 The summit was a joyous place: flat, spacious and full of exuberant people.
 It was weird to spend so much time navigating the steep slopes, only to find a football field-sized area at the very top.
 It’s as if someone took an iron to it.
-We arrived just after 9 am (only 4 hours after we’d started), with plenty of time to relax and enjoy.
-It felt like we had flown past the hard section, so I was especially relieved and proud.
+I arrived just after 9 am (only 4 hours after I’d started), with plenty of time to relax and enjoy.
+It felt like I’d flown past the hard section, so I was especially relieved and proud.
 Nothing to do now but take silly summit pictures!

 This lady hiked to the summit for her 70th birthday!!!
 A repeat offender, she’d hiked the mountain too many times for me to remember the number!
 So inspiring to meet her.

-We hung out for over an hour and a half, walking most of the length of the summit along the rim.
+I hung out for over an hour and a half, walking most of the length of the summit along the rim.
 The views were pretty epic, despite the wildfire smoke.
-We were mostly above it but it was really starting to fill the valleys.
+I was mostly above it but it was really starting to fill the valleys.
 I thought back to almost exactly a year before, when I was hiking the CDT.
 I stood on top Parkview Peak to the west on August 21st 2019, admiring the play of clouds around Longs Peak, wondering if I’d ever have the guts to climb it.
 The answer was YES!

-At last we began retracing our steps through the challenging terrain.
+At last I began retracing my steps through the challenging terrain.
 The only part I found tricky was the rock face at the top of the Trough.
-It required one or two blind footholds as we lowered ourselves down, facing the rock.
-It was here that we ran into the guy we passed around mile 4.
+It required one or two blind footholds as I lowered myself down, facing the rock.
+It was here that I ran into the guy I passed around mile 4.
 He was still heading up, refusing to give in.
 His friends had wisely turned back long ago, so he was alone and seeking advice from other hikers on how to get around the rock.
 I was worried for him but figured that’s why there are Park Rangers patrolling the slopes, helping those that get in over their heads.
 The Park webpage warns of ‘summit fever’ and that reaching the top is only half the battle.
 I’ve never questioned if I could make it back down a mountain, but I’d read plenty of stories about climbers that had such a problem.
 My watch read 11 am at this point, so it’s likely the guy was facing a long walk back in the dark…at best.

 Surveying what’s left of the Ledges section.
 Notice the smoke rolling in and a few cumulus clouds starting to gather.
 Time to go down.